 In the snippet above, all containers will try to cover equal space on the screen.
 If there is an extra widget added exceeding the available space, it will result in an overflow error.

-To tackle such situations, a substitute for the row widget named "Wrap" can be used.
+A substitute for the row widget named "Wrap" can be used to tackle such situations.

-This piece of code demonstrates the solution provided by wrapping Row with Wrap widget.
+This code demonstrates the solution by wrapping Row with Wrap widget.

 In the context of texts, when there are long text strings in children widgets, it's safer to set the overflow property to handle the overflowing text.
 Without it, if the child runs over the available space, the UI will fail and a fluttering yellow and black strip alerts you of overflow issues.

-When wrapping text in Flutter, there are several techniques you can employ to elegantly handle text overflow.
+When wrapping text in Flutter, there are several techniques you can employ to handle text overflow elegantly.

 You may have noticed in many Flutter apps when the text is too long to fit within a confined box, a series of three dots, also known as an "ellipsis symbol", appears at the end of the visible text.
-In essence, this is an aesthetically pleasing way to hint to users that the text continues beyond what they can see.
+This is an aesthetically pleasing way to hint to users that the text continues beyond what they can see.

 You can achieve this effect with Flutter text ellipsis as follows: